Conjugate Heat Transfer for Flow Over a Pebble

 In this tutorial, you will learn how to:

-• Couple NekRS with MOOSE for Conjugate Heat Transfer (CHT)
+• Couple NekRS with MOOSE for CHT

 • Compute a heat transfer coefficient using NekRS